ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### IDataBroker

-`IDataBroker` defines the base CRUDL methods DataServices must implement.
+`IDataBroker` defines the base CRUD methods DataServices must implement.
 Brokers are services defined in the Services container using the interface and consumed through the interface.
-Note `TRecord` and it's constraints is defined in each method, not a a class level.  `SelectPagedRecordsAsync` uses a `RecordPagingData` object which we'll look at in article 5.
+Note `TRecord` with it's constraints is defined at method level.  `SelectPagedRecordsAsync` uses a `RecordPagingData` object which we'll look at in article 5.

 ```csharp
     public interface IDataBroker